threefoldtech/info_grid/src/getstarted/TF_Token/TF_Token.md

 For the current guide, we will show how to buy TFT on the [Lobstr app](https://lobstr.co/).
 The process is simple.

-Here are the main steps:

-* Download and Create an account
-* Connect to the TF Connect app wallet
-* Buy XLM
-* Swap XLM to TFT

 Note that it is possible to do these steps without connecting the Lobstr wallet to the TF Connect App wallet.
 But doing this has a clear advantage: when we buy and swap on Lobstr, the TFT is directly accessible on the TF Connect app wallet.

 Here we go!

 ***

-# Download the App and Create an Account
+## Download the App and Create an Account

 Go on [www.lobstr.co](https://www.lobstr.co) and download the Lobstr app.
 You can download it for Android or iOS.